stepvda/published/mindfuck1.md

 So I'm calling this an esssay for now.
 I'm leaving it up to you on whether you want to consider this non-fiction, fiction or science-fiction.

-If you truly are a Jamiroquai fan like myself you will also like their song "Virtual Insanity" from the album "Return of the Space Cowboy".
+If you truly are a Jamiroquai fan like myself you will also like their song "Virtual Insanity" from the album "Traveling without moving".

 ## anti-mirror